Section 504 Coordinator

-For example, an individual with a hearing disability who requires an in-person meeting at the initial intake stage can make a request for a sign language interpreter directly to our receptionist.
+For example, an individual with a hearing disability who requires an in-person meeting instead of one over the phone can make a request for a sign language interpreter directly to our receptionist.
 If they’d rather, an applicant/client may make a request for a reasonable accommodation directly to our DRC-NH section 504/ADA compliance coordinator, Lynne Clay (or specified back up if she is unavailable).

 When a request for a reasonable accommodation is made to a DRC-NH staff person, the staff person will ascertain the qualified disability that necessitates the reasonable accommodation, what reasonable accommodation is needed, and why.
 The staff person shall then confer with our Section 504/ADA compliance coordinator.

 If determined needed, the reasonable accommodation shall be provided for or arranged.
 Generally, our staff will advise the applicant/client and arrange for the accommodation.
 However, decisions about who advises the applicant/client and arranges the accommodation shall be determined by the Section 504/ADA compliance coordinator on a case-by-case basis.